amandewatnitrr/rt-compute-kernel-medical-devices/README.md

 ## Demo Scenario

-The main application (`main.c`) simulates a simple medical device with three concurrent tasks:
+The main application (`main.c`) simulates a simple medical device with four concurrent tasks:

 1. **Vital Signs Monitoring (High Priority)**
-   - Represents a critical task that reads and processes a patient's vital signs (e.g., heart rate).
+   - Represents a critical task that reads and processes a patient's vital signs.
-   - Runs frequently and must not be delayed.
+   - Runs frequently and can trigger critical alerts if vitals are abnormal.

 2. **Drug Delivery System (Medium Priority)**
    - Represents a task that administers medication at a regular interval.
-   - It is important but less critical than monitoring vital signs.

-3. **Display Update (Low Priority)**
+3. **Display Update (Low Priority, 2 tasks)**
-   - Updates a display with the current status or data.
+   - Two separate tasks that update a display with the current status or data.
-   - This task runs when no higher-priority tasks are ready.
+   - These tasks run at the same low priority to demonstrate round-robin scheduling.

 The demo showcases the preemptive nature of the scheduler.
-You will see the high-priority task interrupting the lower-priority ones to ensure it meets its real-time deadlines.
+You will see the high-priority task interrupting the lower-priority ones, and the two display tasks taking turns to run.
 The mutex is used to safely update a shared data structure containing the medical data.